-This buzzword 'productivity' was initially a measure in which we used to calculate how much output we get from a machine for a given input, no more confined in the gloomy mechanical world.
+This buzzword 'productivity' was initially a measure that we used to calculate how much output we get from a machine for a given input, no longer confined to the gloomy mechanical world.
 Productivity is now a widely used word to interpret which, you don't need a rocket scientist around you.
-Yet, debunking how productivity can be pushed up might be tricky given the workplaces are overblown with numerous workplace distractions.
+Yet, debunking how productivity can be pushed up might be tricky given that workplaces are overblown with numerous workplace distractions.

-Let’s figure out how can you increase productivity in the workplace by avoiding all the workplace distractions.
+Let’s figure out how can you increase productivity in the workplace by avoiding all workplace distractions.